 ~ cinnamon rolls and sticky buns with brown sugar and pecans

 ~ homemade coleslaw (She thought I should like hers even though I didn't like any coleslaw!)

 ~ "If I doed it, I get in trouble.
 I doed it!"

 ~ "I'm Gettin' Nuttin' for Christmas!"

 ~ "Now I lay me down to sleep.
 I pray the Lord my soul to keep.
 If I should die before I wake.
 I pray the Lord my soul to take.
 God bless Daddy...
 God bless Mommy...
 God bless John...
 God bless Grandma...
 God bless Grandpa...."
 When I had my own children, someone taught me a line to replace the "If I should die" line.
 "May angels watch me through the night and wake me with the morning light."

-~ This breast cancer has brought her to mind too many times to count.
-Mom and later her sister my aunt Phyllis Jean had breast cancer.
-As I've been going through chemo, I remember Mom's battle first with breast cancer then later, because the doctors did not follow up with her treatment properly, her battle with bone cancer.
-I will be most diligent to make sure I have regular check ups even when I am declared cancer free.
+~ My breast cancer brought her to mind too many times to count.
+Mom and later her sister, my aunt Phyllis Jean, had breast cancer.
+As I went through chemo, I remembered Mom's battle first with breast cancer then later, because the doctors did not follow up with her treatment properly, her battle with bone cancer.
+I will be most diligent to make sure I have regular check ups even after being declared cancer free.
 I know that treatment has changed much since the 1990's.
 Thank you to Rick, my step-dad, for loving her through the end, for helping me put it all together in my mind, and for helping me emotionally by talking through it all with me to help me to understand her journey and to walk through mine with Jesus.

 ~ Music was a big part of my life because of my mom's love of music.
 She sang a lot!
 You saw how much music reminds me of her.
 She sang, she played music in the car, we watched musicals.
 We bought magazines that had the lyrics to the latest country songs and sat at the table and sang them together.
 Sometimes we'd record ourselves on a cassette tape player.